21 October 2024

 In Scrum, progress is assessed by how well the team delivers on commitments made at the start of each sprint.
 Common metrics for measuring Scrum performance include:

-Velocity measures the total amount of work (often in story points or hours) completed during a sprint.
-This helps the team understand their capacity and forecast future sprint outcomes.
+Velocity measures the amount of work a team completes during a sprint, usually in story points or hours.
+Tracking velocity helps teams understand their delivery capacity and make more accurate plans for future sprints.

-A sprint burndown chart visually tracks the remaining work in a sprint, helping teams stay on course and highlighting the work that still needs completion before the sprint ends.
+A sprint burndown chart shows the remaining work in a sprint over time.
+It helps teams track progress daily, spot delays early, and stay focused on completing planned work before the sprint ends.

-Before diving into the specifics of Kanban and Scrum, it’s essential to understand that those methodologies share several commonalities.
+Before diving into the particulars of Kanban and Scrum, it’s essential to understand that those methodologies share several commonalities.
 Here are a few key areas where Kanban and Scrum align:

 Kanban and Scrum are each grounded in Agile techniques that specialize in iterative progress, flexibility, and continuous improvement.
 They emphasize delivering cost incrementally rather than finishing the assignment all at once.